dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ```

-And I have a hook to toggle the grid visibility.
+Additionally, I have a hook to toggle the grid visibility.

-`TODO: Create a standalone Grid Hook?`

 ### 2. Encapsulate fonts in components that are divisible by 8, and offset the typography